textarcana/textforms/README.md

 to save poems somewhere else, the path is set at the top of `lib/Compose_Verse.pm`

+## What kinds of poems can it generate?

+The following poetic forms are supported:

+1. Haiku
+7. Linked Haiku
+0. Couplet
+8. Linked Couplets
+3. Sonnet
+4. English Sonnet
+5. Italian Sonnet
+2. Quatrain
+9. Villanelle
+10. Pantoum

 ## How do I stop it?

 The shell runs until you force it to quit by pressing